jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

 * ``python3 -m unittest`` was run to see the test pass
 * ``python3 -m unittest`` will be run to make sure changes do not break previous passing tests

 This means ``python3 -m unittest`` is run for each part of the Test Driven Development cycle.
-I automate this repetition so I `Do Not Repeat Myself <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_, it would be better for a program to automatically run the tests when I make a change
+I automate this so I `Do Not Repeat Myself <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_, it would be better for a program to automatically run the tests when I make a change

 How to Automatically Run Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^